Subscribe & Save - Get 12% OFF

 What is hydrolyzed collagen?
 Hydrolyzed collagen is collagen that has gone through a water-pressure process that breaks down the size of the molecule.
 This makes it easier for the body to digest and absorb.

-Frog Fuel collagen is the best protein powder for young athletes because it is actually nano-hydrolyzed.
+Frog Fuel collagen is the best protein powder for young athletes because it’s nano-hydrolyzed.
 This means it has gone through the process of hydrolysis more than once to make it extra bio-available.
 In fact, Frog Fuel protein can be fully absorbed in just 15 minutes or less!

 When you have a high-quality collagen protein that contains no added sugars and is easily digestible, kids can have protein powder without a doubt.
 And there are plenty of healthy protein shakes for kids that you can make from them to enjoy their supplement with.

-One of the great things about Frog Fuel collagen is that it's actually not a powder at all, it’s a liquid.
+One of the great things about Frog Fuel’s hydrolyzed collagen protein is that it's actually not a powder at all, it’s a liquid.
 This means you don’t need to mix it with anything to use it.
 Your young athlete can pop the single-serve pouches in their pocket or gym bag and take it on the go.